r83d/MoeStick.github.io/README.md

 or

-Setup and compile it yourself(if you dont trust the release).
+Setup and compile it yourself.

 ## Features
  - Mining Macros